takhoshi/MCW-SAP-HANA-on-Azure/Whiteboard design session/WDS trainer guide - SAP HANA on Azure.md

 *High level solution architecture*

-1.  **Design**: What shuld be the Azure region(s) where the solution should be deployed?
+1.  **Design**: What should be the Azure region(s) where the solution should be deployed?

-    **Solution:** : The first option delivers the core functionality without SAP HANA high availability and disaster recovery capabilities.
+    **Solution:** : The first option of our solution delivers the core functionality without SAP HANA high availability and disaster recovery capabilities.
 It implements a cross premises scenario, with the customer’s on-premises corporate network and an Azure datacenter in the East US 2 region.
-To further enhance our design by providing disaster recovery capabilities, we create a virtual network in the West US Azure region and leverage ExpressRoute to provide cross-region and cross-premises connectivity.
+To enhance our design, we offer two other options that provide high availability and disaster recovery, respectively.
+The latter includes a virtual network in the West US Azure region and leverage ExpressRoute to provide cross-region and cross-premises connectivity.

 2.  **Design**: Should the customer use a 2-tier or 3-tier architecture for its SAP deployment?